apache/incubator-streampark-website/blog/3-streampark-usercase-bondex-paimon.md

 **Kubernetes Client Connection Configuration:**

-Copy the k8s master node's `~/.kube/config` configuration directly to the directory on the StreamPark server, then execute the following command on the StreamPark server to display the k8s cluster as running, which indicates successful permission and network verification.
+Copy the k8s master node's `~/.kube/config` configuration directly to the directory on the Apache StreamPark server, then execute the following command on the Apache StreamPark server to display the k8s cluster as running, which indicates successful permission and network verification.

 ```shell
 kubectl cluster-info